equodev/filesystem/README.md

 | com.equo.filesystem.api| API to manage the filesystem to Create/Open/Read/Write/Copy/Rename/Move/Delete folders or files |
 | com.equo.filesystem.provider | The implementation of the filesystem API.
 Has the logic of filesystem managment and contributes a js API to make filesystem calls from javascript |
 | com.make.node.packages | Contains extra Node packages components.
 It currently has packages for a web toolbar creation |

-### Release bundle

-As every other Framework project, there is the `com.equo.p2repo`, which is responsible of the p2 repository generation of the project and dependencies for its release.